 Bucks Lake Wilderness Loop Trail is a 17.9 mile loop trail located near Berry Creek, California and is rated as moderate.
-The trail is primarily used for hiking and is accessible from June until November.
+The trail is primarily used for hiking and is best used from June until November.
 Dogs are also able to use this trail.

 Great loop to take.
 Hiking or Horseback riding from the parking area at Bucks summit.
 Following the PCT to Spanish Peak Lookout.
 (Great place to have lunch) The View is awesome up there.
 Take plenty of photos.
 The continue back to the PCT continuing north bound to the Right Hand Creek trail.